smartcontractkit/seth/README.md

 * online viewers

 ### xdot
-To install simply run `hombrew install xdot` and then run `xdot <path_to_dot_file>`.
+To install simply run `homebrew install xdot` and then run `xdot <path_to_dot_file>`.
 This tool seems to be the best for the job, since the viewer is interactive and supports tooltips, which in our case contain extra tracing information.

 ### VSCode Extensions
 There are multiple extensions that can be used to view DOT files in VSCode.
 We recommend using [Graphviz Preview](https://marketplace.visualstudio.com/items?itemName=EFanZh.graphviz-preview).
 The downside is that it doesn't support tooltips.